remyers/bitcoineverywhere.tech/reports/technology_review/questionaire.md

 - [ ] every week
 - [ ] every month
 - [ ] a few times a year
+- [ ] rarely

-For how long on average?
+For how long on average is power unavailable when it goes out?
 - [ ] hours
 - [ ] days
 - [ ] weeks